bufbuild/protocompile/grammar/README.md

 comment_tail = "*" comment_tail_star | !"*" comment_tail .
 comment_tail_star = "/" | "*" comment_tail_star | !("*" | "/") comment_tail .
 ```

+If the `/*` sequence is found to start a block comment, but the above rule is not
+matched, it indicates a malformed block comment: EOF was reached before the
+concluding `*/` sequence was found.
+Such a malformed comment is a syntax
+error.

+If a comment text contains a null character (code point zero) then it is malformed
+and a syntax error should be reported.

 ## Character Classes